jimregan/notes/_drafts/thing.md

 You can convert powerful but expensive Transformer models into **fast, efficient Mamba models**—**without losing much performance**—by:

 > **bridging them through Linear Attention first, instead of distilling directly.**

----

-If you want, I can also explain Mamba vs Transformer intuitively or break down the math in simpler terms.